 This adjustment improves precision over the Horvitz-Thompson estimator and is location invariant.
-However, while the difference-in-means estimator is unbiased under many randomization designs, it is not an unbiased estimator for the ATE under cluster randomization, unless the cluster sizes within each pair are equal.
+Despite the fact that the difference-in-means estimator is unbiased under many other randomization designs, it is not an unbiased estimator for the ATE under cluster randomization, unless the cluster sizes within each pair are equal.
 This is because the estimator is ultimately a difference of ratios of random variables since the number of treatment or control \textit{individuals} in a trial is itself a random variable.
-The bias of the H\'ajek estimator is $-\frac{1}{N}[Cov(\htYt/\htNt, \htNt)- Cov(\htYc/\htNc, \htNc)]$ \citep{middleton_unbiased_2015}.
-While biased for the ATE from a fixed-sample perspective, under regularity conditions, the H\'ajek estimator is asymptotically consistent for the ATE, as the number of pairs grows to infinity \citep{middleton_unbiased_2015}.
+The bias of the H\'ajek estimator is $-\frac{1}{N}[Cov\{\htYt/\htNt, \htNt\}- Cov\{\htYc/\htNc, \htNc\}]$ \citep{middleton_unbiased_2015}.
+While biased for the ATE from a fixed-sample perspective, under regularity conditions, the H\'ajek estimator is asymptotically consistent for the ATE, as the number of \textit{pairs} grows to infinity \citep{middleton_unbiased_2015}.